ShashJan94/Weather-Forecaster-MAS-System/README.md

 > A: MAS provides separation of concerns, making the code modular, testable, and maintainable.
 Each agent has a single responsibility (data fetching, processing, training, evaluation, narration), which follows the Single Responsibility Principle.
 This also allows easy swapping of components (e.g., replacing RandomForest with XGBoost).

 **Q: Why is the Transformer "tiny"?**
-> A: With only ~72,000 parameters, it can train on a laptop CPU in 2-3 minutes.
+> A: With only ~72,774 parameters, it can train on a laptop CPU in 2-3 minutes.
 This demonstrates that Transformers can be effective even at small scales for time-series tasks.
 Larger models would be overkill for this problem size.

 **Q: Why use both Baseline and Transformer models?**
-> A: The baseline (RandomForest) provides a reference point to evaluate whether the added complexity of a Transformer is justified.
-This is standard ML practice - always compare against simpler baselines.
+> A: We discovered during development that each model excels at different tasks.
+The Transformer is better at temperature regression (capturing temporal patterns), while RandomForest is better at weather classification (more robust to class imbalance).
+Our hybrid approach uses the best of both!

+**Q: Why use a Hybrid Prediction approach?**
+> A: After extensive testing, we found that combining models improves overall accuracy.
+The Transformer achieves MAE of 1.53°C for temperature, while RandomForest achieves 49.5% accuracy for weather classification.
+Using both gives us the best of both worlds.

 ### Technical Decisions